Hierarchical Bayesian Models to Mitigate Systematic Disparities in Prediction with Proxy Outcomes: Measurement models for label bias

 \subsection{Simple illustration: Label bias in linear regression}

-In this section we use the simple case of linear regression to analytically demonstrate issues that can arise when using proxy outcomes.
+In this section, we use the simple case of linear regression to analytically demonstrate issues that can arise when using regression on proxy outcomes to predict true outcomes.
+The validity of this classical approach rests on the assumption that the measurement error is uncorrelated with the covariates.
+We demonstrate that if this assumption is inaccurate, predictions can be systematically inaccurate.
+Throughout this section, we treat the covariates $X$ as random \citep{Buja_Berk_Brown_George_Pitkin_Traskin_Zhao_Zhang_2016,Buja_Brown_Kuchibhotla_Berk_George_Zhao_2019,Rosset_Tibshirani_2020} allowing them to be correlated with the measurement errors.

 We provide three main formulas.
 First, in Proposition \ref{prop1}, we provide a formula for the error of the linear regression solution when fitting on a proxy as opposed to the true outcome.
+While our proposition is focused on regression on proxies, it is similar to the well-known omitted variable bias \citep{Wooldridge}.
 Proposition \ref{prop2} demonstrates that when the proxy is correlated with predictors, then the prediction error is also correlated with the predictors.
-Finally, Proposition \ref{Thm:LabelBias-Is-Bad}, provides a lower bound on prediction error when using a proxy outcome in terms of prediction error when using the true outcome.
+Finally, Proposition \ref{Thm:LabelBias-Is-Bad} provides a lower bound on the prediction error when using a proxy outcome in terms of the prediction error when using the true outcome.
+The primary purpose of these propositions is to demonstrate the systematic errors that can arise when using proxy labels in a simple setting that can be studied analytically.
 Proofs can be found in Appendix \ref{App:Proof}.

 We start by assuming that some true outcome, $u$, and a proxy outcome, $y$, are $n$-dimensional random vectors.
 We also assume that $X$ is an $n\times m$ random matrix of centered covariates with a leading column of ones such that $\E(X^\top X)$ is full rank, i.e., the covariates are not multicollinear.
 We assume $(X, u, y) \sim P $ where $P$ is some probability distribution over the covariates, true outcome, and proxy outcome.\footnote{We assume that the expectations taken with respect to $P$ in the proofs of Section \ref{App:Proof} all exist.} We define $\beta$ to be the expected solution to linear regression with covariates $X$ and data $u$.
 That is,